About Brenau Occupational Therapy

 Message from the Director

 At the Brenau University School of Occupational Therapy we have dedicated ourselves to educating excellent occupational therapists for the 21st century, and we’re having great success.
-Our program is held in high regard by practitioners and our alumni.
+Our community of learning is strong and growing.
+Our entry level masters’ program is held in high regard by practitioners and our alumni.
 Our national exam pass rates are high.
 Our graduates are sought by employers for their caring approach and firm grounding in theory, practice and appreciation for the research supporting professional practice.
+Additionally, we offer a post professional doctorate program for occupational therapists who want to gain advanced skills for leadership, program development, research, and management.
+These graduates are contributing to their profession through their leadership and innovative, evidence based programs and services.
 Let me answer a few questions frequently asked by prospective students and family members.

 There has never been a better time to consider occupational therapy as a career.
 If you are a serious student who enjoys the behavioral and biological sciences as well as arts and humanities you may be a great fit for the profession.
 If you are interested in using this knowledge to help your clients live life to the fullest, then occupational therapy might be for you!
 Since the 1980′s, occupational therapy has been consistently ranked as one of the top ten fastest growing professions in the United States by the U.S. Department of Labor, as well as numerous other career-rating publications.

 This trend is expected to continue because occupational therapy is an effective intervention for people of all ages with complex health issues and disabilities which interfere with engaging in occupations or activities of daily life.
-Examples include autism, dementia, head injury, mental illness, orthopedic conditions and other neurological or chronic diseases or developmental problems which are common in today’s society.
+Individuals with autism, dementia, head injury, mental illness, orthopedic conditions and other neurological or chronic diseases or developmental problems can benefit from occupational therapy services to fully participate in their life activities.
+As well, occupational therapists provide services to persons without health conditions in order to prevent disability or injury or with older adults aging in their homes and communities.

 Occupational therapists help individuals and groups with physical, mental or developmental problems which interfere with everyday life.
 We do this by providing customized therapy to help individuals do the daily activities needed for self-care, work, play and being part of society.
 This can range from helping a child with cerebral palsy learn to feed herself to helping an adult with a hand injury return to work or an older adult who is depressed and frail live safely at home and participate in the community.
 Sometimes the focus is on helping someone gain abilities by doing actual tasks which are arranged into manageable parts until the person gains competence and control.
 Sometimes it involves making the performance setting more supportive by use of assistive technology or educating others who engage with the person.
 Occupational therapists work with people of all ages across a wide variety of settings, including medical settings such as hospitals, rehabilitation centers and outpatient clinics.
 They also work in schools, as well as community agencies, private practices and a variety of worker settings.